chill117/sequel/readme.md

 <a name="hooks" />
 ### Hooks

+Hooks allow the execution of callback functions before and after important events on an instance.
+Hook callback functions are executed with the instance context.

+A hook is only executed if no errors have occurred before it.
+So, the **afterValidate** hook callbacks will not be called if there are validation errors.
+And, the **afterCreate** hook callbacks will not be called if an error was passed by any of the **beforeCreate** callbacks.

 #### Validation

+*None of these hooks are run when validation is skipped.*

 * **beforeValidate** - This hook is run before the validation step; unless validation was skipped.
 * **afterValidate** - This hook is run after the validation step; unless validation was skipped.
 * **afterFailedValidate** - This hook is run after validation has failed.
-*None of these hooks are run when validation is skipped.*

 #### Create

+*None of these hooks are run when validation failed.*

 * **beforeCreate** - This hook is run before a new instance is created; unless validation failed.
 * **afterCreate** - This hook is run after a new instance is created; unless validation failed.
-* **afterFailedCreate** - This hook is run **only** if a database error occurred while creating a new instance *None of these hooks are run when validation failed.*
+* **afterFailedCreate** - This hook is run **only** if a database error occurred while creating a new instance

 #### Update

+*None of these hooks are run when validation failed.*

 * **beforeUpdate** - This hook is run before updating an existing instance
 * **afterUpdate** - This hook is run after updating an existing instance
-* **afterFailedUpdate** - This hook is run **only** if a database error occurred while updating an existing instance *None of these hooks are run when validation failed.*
+* **afterFailedUpdate** - This hook is run **only** if a database error occurred while updating an existing instance

 #### Destroy